suzygiv/Password-Generator/README.md

    Arrays and Variables: https://drive.google.com/drive/folders/1k9bun98EICcVnRI7dNose2bwm7V42zFO

 - The prompts presented to the user are as seen below.
 These prompts were created in order to determine the criteria that the user wanted to include in their password.
+If the user does not input at least 8 to 128 characters, they cannot move forward and will receive an alert that says "Your password must contain at least 8 to 128 characters.
+Please try again."
+This will create a 'while loop' that brings them back to the initial prompt of "How many characters would you like your password to contain?"
+Once the user inputs a number between 8 and 128, they can move forward with the other prompts.

    Password Prompts: https://drive.google.com/drive/folders/1k9bun98EICcVnRI7dNose2bwm7V42zFO